Collection Agencies in Canada

 Contact a Licensed Trustee for a Free Debt Relief Evaluation

-There are specific rules regarding what a collection agency can or cannot do by province.
+There are specific rules regarding what a debt collector working at an agency can or cannot do by province.

 Various Debt Collection Rules by Province: